 Oatcake Recipe Variations

 - CINNAMON: For cinnamon oatcakes, mix in 1 tsp of cinnamon to the flour.
-You can also sprinkle the top with 1 tsp of cinnamon sugar.
+You can also sprinkle them with 1 tsp of cinnamon sugar.

 - PUMPKIN SPICE: For pumpkin spice oatcakes, mix in 1 1/2 tsp of pumpkin spice mix to the flour.